The Mental Health Benefits of Exercise

 Overcoming mental health obstacles to exercise

 So now you know that exercise will help you feel much better and that it doesn’t take as much effort as you might have thought.
 But taking that first step is still easier said than done.
 Exercise obstacles are very real—particularly when you’re also struggling with mental health.
-Here are some common barriers and what you can do to get past them.
+Here are some common barriers and how you can get past them.

 Feeling hopeless.
 Even if you’re starting at “ground zero,” you can still workout.
 Exercise helps you get in shape.
 If you have no experience exercising, start slow with low-impact movement a few minutes each day.